Costs of Study and Living in the USA

-Tuition for one term of full-time study at the ELI is $2000 plus the mandatory health insurance fee.
+Tuition for one term of full-time study at the ELI is $2000 plus the mandatory health insurance fees, health center access fees, recreation center access fees, and book fees.
 Full-time students will be enrolled in four classes and will study five hours every day from Monday to Thursday, and four hours on Friday, for a total of 24 hours of instruction every week.

 Students not enrolled full-time pay per-class costs below: